-Keep in Mind
+Keep In Mind

 When to Use a Cordless Drill

-- Drills holes.
+- Drills holes

-- Drives screws.
+- Drives screws

-- Quieter than impact drivers.
+- Quieter than impact drivers

-- Only suitable for softer material.
+- Only suitable for softer materials

-- Less compact than impact drivers.
+- Larger than impact drivers

-- Lower torque.
+- Lower torque

 Impact Driver vs. Drill

-Another significant difference between the two is in the dimensions.
-Impact drivers are smaller and have a stubby appearance.
-They are lighter and better for working in small spaces.
+Drills are usually heavier, which places a greater strain on your hands and wrists.
+Impact drivers are smaller and have a stubby appearance, which means they are lighter and better for working in small spaces.